-The average of the two is $(4.8 \pm 0.5) \times 10^{-3} C$.
+For example, the average of the two in run 3735 is $(4.8 \pm 0.5) \times 10^{-3}$ C..
 Then this total charge can be used to calculate total numbers of the electrons or average current of electron beam in this run.

-5.4 Positron Current Estimation
+4.3 Positron Current Estimation

-Fig. 5.4 are the background subtracted spectrum.
+Fig. 4.3 are the background subtracted spectrum.
 The (a) and (b) are NaI left and right detectors' spectrum.
 The (c) and (d) are NaI left and right detectors' spectrum with cut around 511 keV peak and after requiring coincident event on both detectors.